Shiny Object Syndrome

 Where the concept came from

-“Shiny object syndrome” itself has no academic origin — it emerged from business and self-help vocabulary — but the phenomenon it points at sits on top of several well-developed research literatures.
+“Shiny object syndrome” itself has no academic origin — it emerged from business and self-help vocabulary.
+Several research literatures offer adjacent concepts, but none establishes the informal label as a single construct.

 Novelty seeking was formalized in C. Robert Cloninger’s (1993) psychobiological model of temperament, where it is one of the basic temperament dimensions, characterized by exploratory activity in response to novelty, impulsive decision-making, and quick loss of interest.
 Sensation seeking, developed by Marvin Zuckerman (1994), describes the appetite for varied, novel, and intense experience and the willingness to take risks for it.